 “Earlier this month, the Occupational Safety and Health Administration released a set of guidelines regarding bathroom access for transgender workers.
 The guidelines recommend providing better access to options for transgender individuals with gender-neutral facilities.”

-LGBT people are often targets of organized abuse from religious extremists, paramilitary groups, neo-Nazis, extreme nationalists and others, as well as family and community violence, with lesbians and transgender women at particular risk.
-United Nations December 15, 2011
+LGBT people are often targets of organized abuse from religious extremists, paramilitary groups, neo-Nazis, extreme nationalists, and others, as well as family and community violence, with lesbians and transgender women at particular risk (United Nations, 2011, December 15).

 The way we use language matters a great deal when discussing the transgender and gender variant population.
-More importantly, the LGBT population does not exist on the JSO site, while many subordinate classes do, these demographics do not include same-sex households or LGBT subordinate standing in socioeconomics.
+More importantly, the LGBT community does not exist on the JSO site, while many classes do, these demographics do not include same-sex households or LGBT standing in socioeconomics.